Muhammad Najeeb Naqi Khan: Political career

 Dr. Najeeb Naqi Khan started his political career after the untimely death of his father in a road accident while campaigning for general elections in 1990.
-Dr Najeeb Naqi Khan has been elected as member of AJ&K Legislative Assembly for five terms from his native constituency of Pallandari and once remained Member of AJK Council.
+Dr Najeeb Naqi Khan has been elected as member of AJ&K Legislative Assembly for five terms from his native constituency of Pallandari and once remained a member of Azad Jammu and Kashmir Council.

 He won district status for Sudhanoti in 1995 with strong support from Sardar Mohammad Abdul Qayyum Khan.
 Dr. Najeeb Naqi continues his endeavors for the development of his constituency.
 District Hospital Sudhanoti is one such project.

+Presidency

+On 24 September 2026, Naqi was elected as President of Azad Kashmir after he secured 32 votes in the election held at the 53-member Azad Kashmir Legislative Assembly’s Secretariat, while his opponent Pakistan Peoples Party’s Chaudhry Latif Akbar secured 13 votes.
+On the same day, he was sworn in by the AJK Chief Justice Raja Saeed Akram at a ceremony held at the President’s House in Muzaffarabad.